LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 ### Section 2.6: Visualize differences in nucleosome organization
-In this section, users can analyze differences in nucleosome organization in cancer and healthy samples using feature NP in the directory `/ouput_directory/Features/NP_site_list/`.
+In this section, users can analyze differences in nucleosome organization around TF in cancer and healthy samples using feature NP in the directory `/ouput_directory/Features/NP_site_list/`.
 (Take file `/ouput_directory/Features/NP_site_list/site_list1.txt` as an exmaple)

 First, load data from output directory.
 ```R